EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-backend-configuration.md

 Chapter 3.
 Backend Configuration
 ================================

-EasyAdmin proposes an hybrid approach to customize the backends:
+EasyAdmin proposes a hybrid approach to customize the backends:

   * Use YAML-based configuration when it's simple to do so;
   * Use PHP methods and Twig templates for more advanced customization.